-Brand founder Laura Secondi believes that most false lashes look too uniform, not like how our natural lashes grow.
+Brand founder Linda Secondi believes that most false lashes look too uniform, not like how our natural lashes grow.
 So she created versions that have lashes of varying sizes and curl in order to get a more realistic yet still beautiful look.

 The brand does not use mink or silk in their reusable lash strips, which is what most lashes have been made out of until now, meaning these are a great vegan option.
 Lithe also uses FSC-certified paper for their 100 per cent recyclable packaging.

 Incorporating the Japanese word for "nude" in its name, Hadaka Beauty produces all its organic, fair-trade beauty products here in Canada.
 New to the market this year, the brand relies heavily on its staple ingredient: wild-harvested marula oil from Africa.

 The company's Butterful body lotions are luxuriously thick, yet don't leave a greasy film after application.
 Hadaka just launched a body oil and a hair oil, which both come in recyclable glass containers.
 Its other products come in white plastic, which are more easily recycled.